Sydney Science Trail Primary Program

 Led by an Australian Museum First Nations educator, students will learn about native plants from around NSW and other parts of Australia, the uses of these plants and the cultural significance they have to First Nations Peoples.
 Students will learn about different weaving techniques used to make baskets, nets and carriers, and will engage in hands on activities and games that introduce the skill and complex knowledge of this traditional practice.
 Students will take home the woven bracelet they make during the session.

-Guide your students through either a gallery at the Australian Museum or try your hand at nature journaling at the Royal Botanic Garden Sydney to discover nature up close.
+Guide your students through either a gallery at the Australian Museum or amongst the living plant collections at the Royal Botanic Garden Sydney.

 Teachers will be allocated an explore session at only one venue, depending on which group rotation they are placed in.
-Optional teacher resources will be available to assist your students, including nature journaling activities in the Garden and engaging ways to interact with one of the exhibits at the Australian Museum.
+Optional teacher resources will be available to assist your students.